5 Tips to Surviving Homeschooling while SickOn January 28, 2018 by Kari

 When you homeschool there is no time for mom to be down sick.
 This cold I have is not fun.
 With my husband over the road with his current trucking job I’m on my own.
 Bookworm is quite helpful when I’m sick and helps get everyone cereal for breakfast so I can get some extra rest.
 However, kids will be kids and they do require lots of attention, guidance and direction throughout the day so I can’t stay in bed forever.

-Over the years on being a stay at home mom I have developed some tips and tricks to get through the day when not feeling 100% but now that homeschooling is in full swing it creates a whole new dynamic.
+Over the years of being a stay at home mom I have developed some tips and tricks to get through the day when not feeling 100% but now that homeschooling is in full swing it creates a whole new dynamic.
 My kids are not old enough to complete their work on their own which means I have to be present.
-Plus, all meal, dishes, laundry still are required to get and living tiny means there is no putting that off.
+Plus, all meal, dishes, laundry still are required and living tiny means there is no putting that off.

 Being sick is a great teachable moment for my kids.
 It helps them realize just how much work I do everyday because they have to pick up the slack.
 It helps teach them to put someone else’s needs before their own.
 We are in full teachable moments time right now but here are some tips to help you get through your homeschool day while you are sick.

 1. Give them extra responsibilities.
 Why can’t the older children make lunch or help care for younger siblings?
 All children in the family can do some of mom’s normal chores.
 You are still near by to help guide them through the new responsibility but it will teach them about doing things for others when they can’t do it themselves.

 2. Still keep a similar routine if possible.
 Having the daily routine disrupted can cause children to confused and feel uncomfortable throughout the day.
 This can lead to boredom, arguments and grumpy attitude.
 If you are able to keep to a similar routine to normal days this can be minimal.
 Just do easy school work like spelling words, historical read aloud or audio books and have a discussion about what you all learned.
 It doesn’t need to be fancy or even follow you curriculum schedule.